How to Stop Price Erosion on Digital Marketplaces

 How Price Erosion Happens

+Price erosion can happen on any digital marketplace.
+Let’s talk about how it typically happens on Amazon.
 Amazon’s algorithm looks at your product and scrapes the internet looking for a lower price.
 If Amazon finds a lower price, and if Amazon is the seller (typically 1P), the marketplace will lower the price of your product.
 This can start a downward spiral or what we call the The Profitability Death Spiral.
 But what happens when Amazon is not the seller?

 Another way price erosion happens is when a 3P (third-party) seller wants to win sales and lowers the price of the product on Amazon to steal the Buy Box.
 Then, other sales channels, including brick and mortar, are forced to match this price to compete, creating price erosion.
+So you might ask, “Why is my product being sold at a lower cost on other channels?”
+Below are two reasons:

 1. You Have Wide distribution